bihealth/sodar-core-legacy/docs/source/dev_sodar_core.rst

     $ make test arg=projectroles.tests.test_views

-For running tests with SODAR Taskflow (not currently publicly available), you can use the supplied make command:
+For running tests with SODAR Taskflow (to be removed in SODAR Core v0.11.0), you can use the supplied make command:

 .. code-block:: console